Remisse/ecscalibur/README.md

 e ?> (C1, C2)
 ```

-It also allows you to modify the state of a System:
+`Mutator` also allows you to modify the state of a System:

 ```scala 3
 if world.isSystemRunning("my_system") then